JakubPloch/RayTracingTutorial/README.md

 App template: https://github.com/StudioCherno/WalnutAppTemplate

 3D models import note:
-- models must be triangulated (polygons must be triangles, otherwise objects wil be glitched)
+- models must be triangulated (polygons must be triangles, otherwise objects are going to appear glitched)
 - model's file must be in .obj format
 - WalnutApp.cpp contains an example how to add a cube.obj object to the scene (path may be absolute)